A passion for physics, Zoe Martin, receives exposure to real-world science

 Currently, Zoe runs computer simulations to model a set of experiments completed on the OMEGA laser.
 She analyzes the simulations to inform the values that should be used for a set of mix model parameters, works on detailed comparisons to the experimental data, and helps define the mixing of the materials in the experiments.
 Zoe said, “My mentor assigned me to work on a reshock experiment, which is being included in a level two milestone at the end of the summer.
 I am also writing a paper that will be published.
 I’m pretty excited; not very many undergraduates get published.”

 Last year, Zoe worked as a part of the National Ignition helping to design targets for National Ignition Facility (NIF), stating “This is one of the coolest things I’ve done here.”
 As one of the cornerstones of stockpile stewardship, the NIF is able to heat and compress matter to temperatures and densities unattainable anywhere else on earth.

-LANL allows students to be mentored by the brightest scientists in their field of study.
-Zoe recommends an internship at LANL, stating, “LANL is helping me down my career path by giving me exposure to resources I wouldn’t get anywhere else.
+The Lab allows students to be mentored by the brightest scientists in their field of study.
+Zoe recommends an internship at the Lab, stating, “The Lab is helping me down my career path by giving me exposure to resources I wouldn’t get anywhere else.
 I am not just sitting in a classroom learning.
 I get to work in the physics field and experience it!”